Quickstart with an AI agent

 What the agent does

 The MCP server has no planning tool — agents are better planners than regex.
-The agent composes capability primitives itself, then calls a deterministic mutation sequence.
+The agent composes capability primitives itself, then calls a deterministic sequence.
 You can watch it happen in the tool log:

 | Step | Tool | What it does |